 Well today, it’s BACK!
-I looked earlier today and originally came out in 2010!
-Holy moly, where does time go?
-I don’t even want to talk about how much my “model” (aka daughter) has changed in those 8 years!
+I looked earlier today and it originally came out in 2010!
+Holy moly, where does the time go?
+I don’t even want to talk about how much my “model” (aka daughter) has changed in those eight years!

 You can also sew your own straps for the bag:

-Instructions for all of the versions are included in the pattern.
+Instructions for all of the versions of the bag straps are included in the pattern.

 You can make the bag in one of 3 sizes it’s up to you.

-I really wanted the class to be a “skill builder” class, I walk you through:
+I really wanted the class to be a “skill builder” class.